 ENTERING THE UNITED STATES: Non-U.S. citizens will need a valid passport and may need a tourist visa.
 Consult your nearest U.S. Embassy or consulate for details.
 Canadian citizens should carry proof of citizenship in the form of a passport or birth certificate.

-PACE OF THE TOUR: Most mornings will start around 6:00 a.m.; a few may begin earlier.
-On three days we finish birding at our picnic lunch, returning to the hotel in time for the afternoon play.
-A short afternoon walk to the nearby park may be offered on one day, and optional owling will be offered on a couple nights after dinner.
-On our two days to the Klamath Basin and Crater Lake we have longer days in the field, returning to the hotel by about 4:00 p.m. with an hour or two off before dinner and a late evening play on the return day.
+PACE OF THE TOUR: Most mornings will start around 6:00 a.m.; a few may begin earlier, others later.
+On most days we finish birding before returning to the hotel in time for lunch at a local restaurant and the afternoon play.
+A short afternoon walk to the nearby park may be offered on one day, and optional owling will be offered on a night or two after dinner.
+On our two days to the Klamath Basin and Crater Lake we have longer days in the field, returning to the hotel by about 4:00 p.m. with an hour or so off before dinner and a late evening play on the return day.

 There are no particularly long or strenuous walks, the longest being no more than a mile.
 Most walking is done on roads and level trails, although there will be some over uneven ground and possibly in marshy/dewy grass.
 When looking for Great Gray Owl, we may have to walk through a forest up a slope with much fallen wood, requiring good balance and agility.
 One can opt to stay on the road near the van during this short walk if it is too difficult.
 Having sturdy footgear, waterproof if possible, is important, and a walking stick is recommended for anyone with balance problems or weak knees.